Why was the OFS allotment not received even though the request was placed before the cut-off?

 - Price priority (multiple prices) basis: There are two ways retail investors may be allocated shares under the price-priority method:

-- At the cut-off price, irrespective of the bid price entered by the investor - Mr B and Mr C get 600 shares and 400 shares each at ₹110.
+- At the cut-off price, irrespective of the investor's bid price, Mr B and Mr C get 600 shares and 400 shares each at ₹110.
 Mr A gets nothing.

-In both methods of allocation, bids below the cut-off price are not considered, and the allotment price stands reduced to the extent of the discount offered to the retail category (if any).
-See allocation methodologies for OFS issues from BSE ( PDF ).
+In both allocation methods, bids below the cut-off price are not considered, and the allotment price is reduced by the discount offered to the retail category (if any).
+More information on allocation methodologies for OFS issues can be found in the BSE circular (PDF).